 The I-394 MnPass project has been the culmination of years of research and planning aimed toward the implementation of a value pricing demonstration project in Minnesota.
 Guiding this process was the I-394 Community Task Force, made up of local elected officials, citizens and community leaders.
 A comprehensive evaluation plan has been developed and is being implemented to thoroughly understand conditions and public attitudes before and during project operations.
-Preliminary performance data for I-394 MnPASS for the first six months of operation indicates the following:
+Preliminary performance data for I-394 MnPASS for the two years of operation indicates the following:

-Toll trips per week (avg.): 17,625
+Toll trips per week (avg.):17,479Revenue per week (avg.):\$20,333Toll per trip (avg.):\$1.17

-Revenue per week (avg.): \$20,377

-Toll per trip (avg.): \$1.16